aptech/docs/docs/CR-dttostrc.rst

 +-----------------+-----------------------------------------------------+

 A complete DT scalar format number will have 14 digits all to the left of the decimal point.
-However, dttostrc will accept numbers with fewer digits.
+However, :func:`dttostrc` will accept numbers with fewer digits.
 It will assume that the first four digits are the year, the next two the month and so on.